Updated on 2025-07-01 GMT+08:00

 Linux host

-1. View the host identifier in the custom_tag file of the /opt/cloud/lts directory on the host.
+1. View the host identifier in the custom_tag file under the /opt/cloud/lts directory of the host.

 2. On the host group configuration page, add the host identifier as the custom identifier for the host group to include the host in that group.